 Ensuring your videos appear prominently in the YouTube search results holds the key to building a successful channel.
 After all, you can’t expect your channel to stack up subscribers in viable numbers if nobody knows it exists.

-This is where an understanding of SEO pays dividends.
+This is where an understanding of Youtube SEO pays dividends.
 Your job is to embed SEO-friendly keywords and search terms into your written copy in order to make your videos easier to find.
 Video titles, descriptions, tags, comments, and more – are all great places to tell the YouTube algorithm what your content is about.

 13. Respond to Comments